Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## What is EngageUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-18-2022)
-EngageUI is an activity based UI paradigm that consist of
+EngageUI is an activity based UI paradigm
-a sequence of interactive screens called "activity context handlers".
+that is always focused on the user's current activity when interacting with the UI.
+It consists of a sequence of interactive screens called "activity handlers".
-Each activity context handler has access to the entire screen
+Each activity handler has access to the entire screen
 and exclusive control over user-input while it is loaded.
-A primary activity-context writes to the full-screen
+A primary activity-handler writes to the full-screen
-while a pop-up activity-context loaded by, and pops up in front of,
+while a pop-up activity-handler is loaded by, and pops up in front of,
-a primary activity-context.
+a primary activity-handler.
+An activity manager (window) interfaces with the OSs windowing system
+and sends events to the activity handlers it manages.

 ![Alt Text](https://hex-map.khitchdee.net/EngageUI-illustration.png?v08-23-2022)

-An activity-context consists of a set a "user intents",
+A user activity consists of a set a "user intents",
 which is an input gesture that expresses intent to do something
 and an associated intent handler, that performs the action intended by the user.
+An activity handler therefore consists of a set of user intent handlers.

-## EngageWX: The EngageUI design toolkit for wxWidgets
+## EngageIDE: The EngageUI IDE for wxWidgets
-EngageWX.cpp is a "source-code toolkit" for designing actity-based Engage UIs.
+EngageIDE is an IDE for designing (activity-based) Engage UIs using wxWidgets.
 It has 2 parts:
 1. Source code for the classes, structs and functions
 that comprise the core toolkit -- about 3000 LOC.